Bridging Cognitive Maps: a Hierarchical Active Inference Model of Spatial Alternation Tasks and the Hippocampal-Prefrontal Circuit: Results

 In analogy with this procedure, we realized a variant of the HAI agent (HAI disrupt) in which we implement the SWR disruption by preventing the belief updates (through the transition model) at the second level of the hierarchical model (Figure~\ref{fig:generativemodel} as explained in Section~\ref{sect:hai}).
 By doing this, we remove the agent's spatial memory about task space.
 However, the agent is still able to receive the bottom-up message from level 1 and thus knows where it currently is in physical space -- in keeping with the finding that spatial codes are intact after SWR disruptions~\citep{jadhav_awake_2012}.

-When we compare the HAI agent with and without disruption in the spatial alternation task, we observe the same behavior as the experimental study: the HAI disrupted agent correctly addresses inbound decisions but makes outbound decisions at a chance level of 50\% (from the central position, the agent can either go left or right), see Figure~\ref{fig:boxplots}.
+When we compare the HAI agent with and without disruption in the spatial alternation task, we observe the same behavior as the experimental study: the HAI disrupted agent correctly addresses inbound decisions but makes outbound decisions at a chance level, see Figure~\ref{fig:boxplots}.
+The simulation shows that the disruption only impairs the outbound trajectories (please see Appendix~\ref{app:gamma} for additional simulations exploring how the choice of the gamma parameter influences the results).
 A more detailed example of this pattern of results can be appreciated in Figure~\ref{fig:performance_exp1}, which shows that the HAI disrupted agent tends to miss rewards, but only during outbound decisions.